Vasi012/PP5-Predictive-Analysis/README.md

 1. Log in to GitHub and locate the GitHub Repository
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
-4. Open commandline interface on your computer
+4. Open command line interface on your computer
 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type git clone, and then paste the URL you copied in Step 3.